scubjwu/ew-erp/docs/ux/ux-principles.md

 - `System Codes` is the interaction and CRUD reference standard
 - `Partners` is the next most mature business module
-- `Purchase` is currently a delivered read-oriented management flow, not yet a full transaction workflow
+- `Purchase` is now transitioning from read-oriented management into an incremental transaction workflow beginning with Create PO delivery
 - `Inventory` still contains legacy UI behavior and must not be treated as the future workflow model

 Design and planning must reflect delivered reality, not aspirational future scope.